-With these questions in mind, we now summarize our main results.
-After a brief overview of essential quantum metrology concepts in Sec.~\ref{sec:qfi}, we carefully illustrate a symmetry-informed interferometric quantum-sensing protocol in Sec.~\ref{sec:symmetries}.
-Given a critical state and the parameter $\theta$ to be estimated, our protocol proceeds in two steps (see again Fig.~\ref{fig:protocol}): first engineer the phase‐encoding to maximize the QFI, and then identify and perform an optimal measurement whose outcome statistics minimizes the estimation uncertainty $\delta\theta$.
+With these questions in mind, we now summarize the main new contributions of our work: a general symmetry-guided readout protocol, and the analysis of its robustness under non-unitary deformations and noise.
+After a brief overview of essential quantum metrology concepts in Sec.~\ref{sec:qfi}, we carefully illustrate our symmetry-informed interferometric quantum-sensing protocol in Sec.~\ref{sec:symmetries} (the first key result of our paper).
+Given a critical state and the parameter $\theta$ to be estimated, our protocol proceeds in two steps (see again Fig.~\ref{fig:protocol}): first, engineer the phase‐encoding to maximize the QFI, and second, identify and perform an optimal measurement whose outcome statistics minimizes the estimation uncertainty $\delta\theta$.
+The first step follows the standard logic of critical metrology---one chooses an imprinting operator $O$ whose correlations in the critical state lead to favorable QFI scaling.
+The novelty of our work is the second step.
 We provide a recipe for the choice of the best measurement protocol based on symmetries of the resource critical state.
 We consider both internal and spatial symmetries; in turn our results hold relevance to a wide range of platforms including Rydberg atom arrays.
 In Sec.~\ref{sec:teleportation}, we examine whether quantum critical wavefunctions that undergo non-unitary deformation, arising for instance from weak measurements or imperfect teleportation \cite{sala2024}, can still outperform the SQL.